diyscif/diyscif/scif-thesis.md

 For security reasons, the sound masking systems should be permanently installed and not contain an AM/FM receiver.
 Its generators, wires and transducers should be located to the greatest extent possible within the SCIF.
-Generatorss with any capability to record ambient sound should have that capability disabled.
+Generators with any capability to record ambient sound should have that capability disabled.
 The sound masking system should be subjected to a thorough TSCM inspection to ensure it poses no further technical risk. [@ics-705-ts, p.
 67]